 - Make your own decorations from what you have on hand or a seasonal craft kit

-Here’s what you’ll need to make DIY Halloween Flying Ghosts:
+Here’s what you’ll need to make DIY Halloween decorations like these flying ghosts:

-- Cut sheets into squares that are the size that you want your ghosts to be.
+- Cut sheets into squares the size that you want your ghosts to be.
 We made ours large, and we were able to get 3 out of a full size sheet.

 - Take a piece of wire and punch one end through the top of the sheet (which will be the head), then twist it to make a loop to hang the ghost.